techidaily/site-discover-community/source/_posts/effective-fixes-when-your-screen-capture-wont-save-what-next.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
+<li><a href="https://fox-helps.techidaily.com/new-a-beginners-guide-to-inshot-and-laptop-editing/"><u>[New] A Beginner's Guide to Inshot and Laptop Editing</u></a></li>
-<li><a href="https://fox-http.techidaily.com/updated-from-confusion-to-clarity-your-telegram-web-guidebook/"><u>[Updated] From Confusion to Clarity Your Telegram Web Guidebook</u></a></li>
+<li><a href="https://article-tips.techidaily.com/updated-2024-approved-from-amateur-to-pro-elevating-your-hdr-portrait-skills/"><u>[Updated] 2024 Approved From Amateur to Pro Elevating Your HDR Portrait Skills</u></a></li>
-<li><a href="https://youtube-docs.techidaily.com/approved-transform-free-channel-into-a-profitable-venture-with-500plus-subscribers/"><u>2024 Approved Transform Free Channel Into a Profitable Venture - With 500+ Subscribers</u></a></li>
-<li><a href="https://location-fake.techidaily.com/8-solutions-to-fix-find-my-friends-location-not-available-on-realme-narzo-60x-5g-drfone-by-drfone-virtual-android/"><u>8 Solutions to Fix Find My Friends Location Not Available On Realme Narzo 60x 5G | Dr.fone</u></a></li>
-<li><a href="https://discover-community.techidaily.com/adjusting-your-display-settings-mastering-screen-resolution-via-windows-control-panel-a-step-by-step-guide-by-yl-computing/"><u>Adjusting Your Display Settings: Mastering Screen Resolution via Windows Control Panel - A Step-by-Step Guide by YL Computing</u></a></li>
+<li><a href="https://discover-community.techidaily.com/boost-your-computers-performance-with-expert-tools-from-yl-software-comprehensive-guide/"><u>Boost Your Computer's Performance with Expert Tools From YL Software – Comprehensive Guide</u></a></li>
+<li><a href="https://discover-community.techidaily.com/boost-your-pc-efficiency-essential-tips-from-yl-computings-expert-guide/"><u>Boost Your PC Efficiency: Essential Tips From YL Computing's Expert Guide</u></a></li>
-<li><a href="https://discover-community.techidaily.com/dynamic-dark-purple-theme-for-your-phone-featuring-hd-real-time-firework-animations-by-yl-software/"><u>Dynamic Dark Purple Theme for Your Phone, Featuring HD Real-Time Firework Animations by YL Software</u></a></li>
+<li><a href="https://discover-community.techidaily.com/dynamic-hd-christian-iconic-crosse-background-for-mobile-by-yl-software/"><u>Dynamic HD Christian Iconic Crosse Background for Mobile by YL Software</u></a></li>
-<li><a href="https://discover-community.techidaily.com/effective-strategies-to-avoid-audio-interface-issues-tips-from-yl-computing/"><u>Effective Strategies to Avoid Audio Interface Issues - Tips From YL Computing</u></a></li>
-<li><a href="https://techno-recovery.techidaily.com/expand-your-viewing-options-stream-videos-on-apple-tv-via-vlc-media-player/"><u>Expand Your Viewing Options: Stream Videos on Apple TV via VLC Media Player</u></a></li>
-<li><a href="https://solve-news.techidaily.com/h264-vs-mpeg-4-video-coding-standards-differences-and-conversion-techniques/"><u>H.264 Vs MPEG-4 Video Coding Standards - Differences and Conversion Techniques</u></a></li>
-<li><a href="https://activate-lock.techidaily.com/in-2024-how-to-remove-icloud-on-apple-iphone-6-smoothly-by-drfone-ios/"><u>In 2024, How To Remove iCloud On Apple iPhone 6 Smoothly</u></a></li>
+<li><a href="https://extra-lessons.techidaily.com/hue-harmonization-handbook-for-experts/"><u>Hue Harmonization Handbook for Experts</u></a></li>
-<li><a href="https://android-location-track.techidaily.com/in-2024-how-to-turn-off-google-location-to-stop-tracking-you-on-oppo-reno-10-proplus-5g-drfone-by-drfone-virtual-android/"><u>In 2024, How to Turn Off Google Location to Stop Tracking You on Oppo Reno 10 Pro+ 5G | Dr.fone</u></a></li>
+<li><a href="https://change-location.techidaily.com/in-2024-5-hassle-free-solutions-to-fake-location-on-find-my-friends-of-realme-narzo-60-pro-5g-drfone-by-drfone-virtual-android/"><u>In 2024, 5 Hassle-Free Solutions to Fake Location on Find My Friends Of Realme Narzo 60 Pro 5G | Dr.fone</u></a></li>
+<li><a href="https://some-techniques.techidaily.com/in-2024-how-to-be-a-ghost-in-the-social-media-crowd-live/"><u>In 2024, How to Be a Ghost in the Social Media Crowd - Live</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-use-phone-clone-to-migrate-your-oneplus-nord-ce-3-lite-5g-data-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Use Phone Clone to Migrate Your OnePlus Nord CE 3 Lite 5G Data? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-use-phone-clone-to-migrate-your-google-pixel-fold-data-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Use Phone Clone to Migrate Your Google Pixel Fold Data? | Dr.fone</u></a></li>
+<li><a href="https://discover-community.techidaily.com/top-tactics-for-successful-crypto-trading-insights-by-yl-computing-and-yl-software/"><u>Top Tactics for Successful Crypto Trading - Insights by YL Computing & YL Software</u></a></li>
-<li><a href="https://discover-community.techidaily.com/solving-common-microphone-issues-a-step-by-step-guide-yl-computing/"><u>Solving Common Microphone Issues: A Step-by-Step Guide - YL Computing</u></a></li>
+<li><a href="https://discover-community.techidaily.com/ultimate-guide-installing-hardware-in-windows-systems-expert-tips-by-yl-computing/"><u>Ultimate Guide: Installing Hardware in Windows Systems - Expert Tips by YL Computing</u></a></li>
-<li><a href="https://discover-community.techidaily.com/step-by-step-solution-to-repair-system-boots-interfered-by-faulty-driver-installations-insights-from-yl-software-experts/"><u>Step-by-Step Solution to Repair System Boots Interfered by Faulty Driver Installations – Insights From YL Software Experts</u></a></li>
-<li><a href="https://discover-community.techidaily.com/top-tools-to-accelerate-your-computers-performance-insights-from-yl-computing/"><u>Top Tools to Accelerate Your Computer's Performance: Insights From YL Computing</u></a></li>
-<li><a href="https://youtube-blog.techidaily.com/standing-how-youtube-manages-post-upload-content/"><u>Understanding How YouTube Manages Post-Upload Content</u></a></li>
+<li><a href="https://tech-renaissance.techidaily.com/update-your-mac-safely-with-macos-big-sur-1441-latest-stable-version-now-available/"><u>Update Your Mac Safely with macOS Big Sur 14.4.1 - Latest Stable Version Now Available</u></a></li>
+<li><a href="https://discover-community.techidaily.com/using-windows-time-functionality-can-it-trigger-system-wake-up-expert-advice-from-yl-computing/"><u>Using Window's Time Functionality: Can It Trigger System Wake-Up? – Expert Advice From YL Computing</u></a></li>
+<li><a href="https://extra-lessons.techidaily.com/visual-impact-in-tiktoks-mastering-the-art-of-digit-alteration/"><u>Visual Impact in TikToks Mastering the Art of Digit Alteration</u></a></li>
 </ul></div>